-Within 24 months of application approval, homeownership projects are expected to be complete as defined by the "Project Completion Date," (refer to Section IV).
-Within 36 months of application approval, rental projects are expected to be complete.
+Within 36 months of application approval, rental and homeownership projects are expected to be complete as defined by the "Project Completion Date," (refer to Section IV).

 If the respective time limit is not met, the AHP commitment may be canceled, in which case the member will return to the Bank any AHP funds previously disbursed to the project, if applicable.